-Government Vacation Rewards is offering veterans vacation and travel opportunities at special military discounts with a best price match guarantee.
+Did you know Government Vacation Rewards is offering veterans vacation and travel opportunities at special military discounts with a best price match guarantee?
 Government Vacation Rewards was created specifically to serve all members of the Armed Forces.
 Government Vacation Rewards is the fastest growing government and military employees discount travel program in existence.
 Call 855-545-5488 for more information.

 CBO Considers Compensation Cuts

-Recently, the Congressional Budget Office (CBO) completed a "think tank" report on veterans' disability compensation.
+Did you know the Congressional Budget Office (CBO) completed a "think tank" report on veterans' disability compensation?
 The ranking member on the House Committee on Veterans' Affairs asked for this study, which looks in detail at trends and policy options in regard to future veterans' compensation.
 Though the study looked at many areas, the report was primarily focused on potential ways to save future budget dollars (2018 through 2024) in regard to compensation by modifying current compensation to all veterans.
 Listed below are the areas they reviewed:

 Limit the time in which a veteran can file an initial claim for service-connection after leaving the military.
 The CBO looked at five-, 10- and 20-year time frames.
 As expected, the less time afforded to file a claim resulted in the greatest budgetary savings.